IT Asset Management for CIOs: 10 Questions You Need to Ask

-"Our approach is to build and maintain a single source of truth on the IT asset inventory.
+“Our approach is to build and maintain a single source of truth on the IT asset inventory.
 It is the baseline for recurring processes, projects of all kinds, and rapid action when needed.
-Creating a new inventory every time a new IT-specific use case is introduced is an enormous waste of time and resources."Maarten Saeys, CPO, Lansweeper
+Creating a new inventory every time a new IT-specific use case is introduced is an enormous waste of time and resources.”Maarten Saeys – CPO at Lansweeper

 In terms of ITAM, three questions rise to the top.
 How do we manage and secure 5G devices and data, ensuring that the devices are working properly?
 How do we distinguish legitimate devices from rogue IT?
 And how do we ensure that sensitive corporate data is protected?

-"It's essential that companies have and are able to maintain a centralized, complete view of their IT assets; or they will become liabilities to an organization's security posture and ultimateRoel Decneut, CMO, Lansweeper
+“It’s essential that companies have and are able to maintain a centralized, complete view of their IT assets; or they will become liabilities to an organization’s security posture and ultimateRoel Decneut – Chief Strategy Officer at Lansweeper

 Regulations set forth by governing organizations provide guidance to CIOs and CFOs on how to best track and manage digital assets within their organizations.
 From CIS Controls™ to the IT Infrastructure Library, non-adherence with IT governance frameworks can result not only in increased risk but hefty fines, as well.